-Hen it must be seen that the Saviour appearing to the disciples entrusteth to them the joys of peace : repeating that same thing, the celebrated glory of immortality : seeing that he was about to go to the suffering of death, he had commended as a special pledge of salvation and life to them, saying, Peace I leave with you, my peace I give unto you.

-The angels which were seen soon after he was born likewise proclaimed the grace of this gift to the shepherds: praising God and saying, Glory to God in the highest, and on earth peace, good will toward men.
+Hen it must be seen that the Saviour appearing to the disciples entrusteth to them the joys of peace: repeating that same thing, the celebrated glory of immortality: seeing that he was about to go to the suffering of death, he had commended as a special pledge of salvation and life to them, saying, Peace I leave with you, my peace I give unto you.
+The angels which were seen soon after he was born likewise proclaimed the grace of the gift to the shepherds: praising God and saying, Glory to God in the highest, and on earth peace to men of good will.
 Because without doubt the whole of our Redeemer's dispensation in the flesh: is the reconciliation of the world.
 For this to be sure he became incarnate, for this he suffered, for this he was raised from the dead: that we which sinning had fallen into the wrath of God: might be led back by his reconciliation to the peace of God.
-Whence he was rightly named by the Prophet, The everlasting Father, the Prince of Peace.
-And the Apostle, writing of him to those of the gentiles which had believed, saith, And he came and preached peace to you which were afar off, and to them that were nigh.
-For through him we both have access by one spirit unto the Father.
-But thou, O Lord, have mercy upon us.
+Whence he was rightly named by the Prophet, The Father of the world to come, the Prince of Peace.
+And the Apostle, writing of him to those of the gentiles which had believed, saith, And coming, he preached peace to you that were afar off, and peace to them that were nigh.
+For by him we have access both in one Spirit to the Father.
+But thou.

-were shut where the disciples were assembled: Je- sus stood
+were shut where the disciples were gather-ed to-ge-ther:

-in the midst, and saith un- to them. †Peace.
+Je- sus stood in the midst, and saith to them.

+†Peace.

-OW when the Lord appeared $\stackrel{\longleftarrow}{\leftarrow}$ to them, the disciples, confused and much frightened, supposed that they were seeing a spirit: they indeed recognized it to be the Lord who appeared, but believed that they saw him not in the substance of his body but in that of his spirit.
-That is, since they knew that his body was dead and buried, in what they now saw raised from the dead : they supposed rather that they had before their eyes the spirit which, forsaking the body, he had committed into the hands of his Father.
-But this their error, by which they had been struck down at the new and unknown vision: the benevolent Master, by most tender gift of consolation and of admonition, undertook to wipe away, Why, asketh he, are ye troubled? and why do thoughts arise in your hearts?
-Behold my hands and my feet, that it is I myself.
+OW when the Lord appeared to them, the disciples, confused and much frightened, supposed that they were seeing a spirit: they indeed recognized it to be the Lord who appeared, but believed that they saw him not in the substance of his body but in that of his spirit.
+That is, since they knew that his body was dead and buried, in what they now saw raised from the dead : they supposed rather that they had before <their> eyes the spirit which, forsaking the body, he had committed into the hands of <his> Father.
+But this their error, by which they had been struck down at the new and unknown vision: the benevolent

+Master, by most tender gift of consolation and of admonition, undertook to wipe away, Why, asketh he, are you troubled, and why do thoughts arise in your hearts?
+See my hands and feet, that it is I myself.
 For not without cause ordered he them to see and recognize his hands and feet, rather than <his> countenance with which they had been familiar: but in that having seen the signs of the nails by which he had been fixed to the cross: they might be able to understand it not only to be a body which they saw, but the very body of their Lord which they had known to have been crucified.
-But thou, O Lord, have mercy upon us.

 R. 3.
 When the sabbath was past. and let it be sung by three as above on Easter Day iij.
-1293.
+1336.